Custom Mouthguards

 A custom mouth guard is a thick piece of plastic that sits snugly around your teeth, protecting them from damage.

-There are mouth guards that you can buy ‘off the shelf’ at pharmacies and sports stores, however these are not made specifically for your teeth, and are therefore usually not a very good fit.
+There are mouthguards that you can buy ‘off the shelf’ at pharmacies and sports stores.
+However, these are not made specifically for your teeth and are, therefore, usually not a very good fit.
 While they will offer more protection than nothing, they are not the gold standard when it comes to mouthguards.

 Similarly, boil-and-bite mouthguards are available to buy over the counter.
 For these, you would boil the pre-made mouthguard in water to soften the plastic, then bite into it.
 This is a step up from one-size-fits-all mouthguards, but is not as fitted or protective as custom mouthguards.